The Physics of the Knuckleball

 NPB's Knuckleballers

 NPB history counts its knuckleball specialists on one hand.
 The most notable is Tadashi Wakabayashi (Hanshin), active in the 1940s-50s.
-Modern NPB has virtually no knuckleballers.
+NPB since the 2000s has had virtually no knuckleballers.
 Some pitchers since the 2000s have used knuckleballs as secondary pitches, but none built sustained first-team careers around the pitch.
 This contrasts sharply with MLB, where Tim Wakefield, R.A.
 Dickey, and Steven Wright built long careers as primary knuckleballers.
 Dickey notably won the 2012 Cy Young Award, proving knuckleballers can achieve the highest recognition.

 Why the Knuckleball Never Took Root in Japan